aiman-al-masoud/cinciarellang/docs/wiki/README.md

 1. [File Imports](./8-import/README.md)
 1. [Java](./9-java/README.md)

-For a more thorough (but a little less readable) documentation of the language, please refer to the set of tests. [tests](../../tests/)
+For a more thorough (but a little less readable) documentation of the language, please refer to the [tests directory](../../tests/).